gefyrahq/gefyrahq.github.io/getstarted/eks.md

 ```

 ## Running Gefyra
-1. At first, we need an endpoint IP of one of our nodes.
+1. At first, we need a host IP of one of our nodes.
 You can get
 them with running `kubectl get nodes -o wide |  awk {'print $1" " $2 " " $7'} | column -t`.
 Pick one of them from the `EXTERNAL-IP` column.
-2. Now you can run `gefyra up --endpoint <IP>:31820`
+2. Now you can run `gefyra up --host <IP>`
 3. Run a local Docker image with Gefyra in order to  make it part of the cluster.
    1. Build your Docker image with a local tag, for example from the testing directory:
    `cd testing/images/ && docker build -f Dockerfile.local . -t pyserver`